vtraag/4TU-CSS/docs/README.md

 Registration
 --------
-Participation is free, but registration is required to help us plan the event accordingly: [registration form](https://goo.gl/forms/XyiyCmaZgaO01Jez2)
+Participation is free, but registration is required to help us plan the event accordingly: [registration form](https://goo.gl/forms/XyiyCmaZgaO01Jez2).
+Registration closes the 5th of April.

 Location
 --------